 - Confined space and hazmat safety

 In this course, students will learn direct current (DC) electrical theory and applications.
 This course is designed to teach students electrical circuit schematics and diagrams including charging and storage functions.
-Students will:
+Students:

 - Design, calculate, build and troubleshoot

-- Learn AC electrical circuit schematics and design
+- Are taught AC electrical circuit schematics and design

 - Demonstrate complete lab projects with the use of schematics

 In this course, students will learn about renewable energy systems.
-The course will provide students with knowledge of renewable energy sources and how they function in the energy industry.
-Students will:
+The course provides students with knowledge of renewable energy sources and how they function in the energy industry.
+Students:

-- Demonstrate their acquired knowledge by conducting projects
+- Demonstrate their acquired knowledge by conducting research projects

-- Gain hands-on experience with renewable energy systems
+- Gain hands-on application with renewable energy systems

 - Become familiar with the functions, operations, design, maintenance, troubleshooting and repair of these systems